 On the downside, it charges a €/£1 handling fee in most transactions (except for Stocks on the Tradegate exchange, Options, and Futures [excl.
 OMX Nordics]), offers little research, no demo account, and you won’t find Forex, CFDs, and direct investment in cryptocurrencies.

 That’s DEGIRO’s review in a nutshell.
 If you want a more detailed DEGIRO review, keep on reading.
 Here’s what we’ll cover:

 1. DEGIRO Overview

-Apart from the commissions charged in some products, DEGIRO generates additional revenue within the currency conversion fee, by allowing you to leverage your portfolio, by charging you an interest rate on the loan amount, and lending your shares to other investors for short-selling activities, for instance, but with rigorous risk management procedures.
-Lending shares allows DEGIRO to significantly reduce costs but also implies an additional small (yet existent) risk for investors.
+The company operates under the motto “Financial Power to You”.
+The main competitive advantage explaining its tremendous growth is its low commission structure.
+Apart from the commissions charged, DEGIRO generates additional revenue by allowing you to leverage your portfolio (interest rate on the loan amount) and lending your shares to other investors for short-selling activities, for instance, but with rigorous risk management procedures.
+Lending shares allows DEGIRO to reduce costs significantly but also implies an additional small (yet existent) risk for investors.

-3. DEGIRO Pros and Cons
+2. DEGIRO Pros and Cons

-- List of commission-free ETFs available (one free transaction per month – check DEGIRO’s official website in your country)
+- List of commission-free ETFs available (one free transaction per month – €/£1 flat handling fee still applies)

 - User-friendly web and mobile app

 - Education material: Investor’s Academy and Investing with DEGIRO

 - No account opening, inactivity, or withdrawal fee

 - €/£2.50 of connectivity fee (paid annually)